jxjo/AirfoilEditor/examples_optimize/F3F_hicks_henne/Readme.txt

 Optimization Task:

 Create a fast airfoil with minimum drag at low cl range 0.3 - 0.0.
-Try to achieve an accetable glide ratio at higher cl, whereas flpas are mandatory.
+Try to achieve an acceptable glide ratio at higher cl, whereas flaps are mandatory.
 Special care is to high cl values and a high cl-max.

 Thickness of the airfoil is target to ensure a minimum height.